 Send out your invitations about two weeks ahead and follow up with a reminder phone call a day or two ahead.
 Make sure to stress that the clothes should be in reasonably good condition and clean!
 You can word it quite tactfully.
 Put in a short explanation about just what happens at a clothes swapping party, it might sound obvious but a little extra information can’t hurt.
 Try to invite people from a wide age range, it makes for a more interesting party and ensures a variety of fashion styles too.

 Who knows, you might end up with a nice collection of vintage clothes that can get a new lease on life from the younger generation.
 I know that sixties, seventies and eighties clothes are in some demand now with teenagers.
 Make sure to tell people that they can bring accessories like handbags and scarves as well.
 You might even want to think about a costume jewellery table but it might be best not to include earrings for pierced ears due to hygiene issues.
-Sunglasses are another great item to include in a clothes swapping party.
+Vintage sunglasses are another great item to include in a clothes swapping party.
 Give them a good clean first as lenses get pretty dirty even just sitting at the back of a drawer.

 Sort out the Clothes and Display Them Well.

 Try to display the clothes in an attractive manner, sort them into sizes and put them into groups as well - tops, trousers, skirts etc. Maybe even a vintage section.
 Think about the clothing stores you have visited and try to copy some of their ideas.
 Make sure the room you are using is well lit.